 - Keep your hands slightly higher than your knees, fingers spread widely and fingertips slightly pointed inwards.

-- Maintain this alignment as you shift your weight forward, placing your palms (shoulder-width) on the floor
+- Maintain this alignment as you shift your weight forward, placing your palms (shoulder-width apart) on the floor.

 - Focusing your eyes on a point half a meter in front of your fingertips on the floor, slowly lift your feet off the floor, one foot at a time.